FredHutch/coop/_posts/2020-08-25-coop-values.md

 how do you feel about our values?
 What is important to you about our community, and what are we missing?

-We welcome comments or questions via [this Google form](https://docs.google.com/forms/d/e/1FAIpQLScayI4E6eXTh7ombVe72PVqaj8QP42R7LyEsbDicKQ5qfH6rw/viewform?usp=sf_link), or by emailing `coophelp`.
+We welcome any comments or feedback on our values.
+You can reach out to us at `coophelp`.

 ---